fhb/FSR-bed-sensor-Lolin-ESP32-C3/README.md

 # FSR-bed-sensor-Lolin-ESP32-C3
+This project includes everything needed to build a bed occupancy sensor:
-PCB for 2 FSR sensors using an Lolin ESP32-C3 pico (pin compatible to Lolin ESP32-C3 mini) and an additional BME280 5V Temperature und Humidity sensor breakout board.
-Has been tested, it works.
-Make sure the JST-XH plugs get properly connected!
+A PCB connecting 2 FSR sensors with 2 RM063 resistors to an Lolin ESP32-C3 pico (pin compatible to Lolin ESP32-C3 mini) and a Case.
+The I2C port on the Lolin ESP32-C3 can be used to connect an optional temperature sensor.
+The Wemos SHT-30 is the easiest option as ready made SH1.0 4Pin cables are available.
+You could also make your own JST-XH to JST-SH1.0 cable (Option 2).
+Everything has been tested and works.
+Make sure the JST-XH plugs are properly plugged in.

 V2 with optional BME280 using the I2C JST-SH port on the Lolin C3 Pico and more robust RM063 potentiometers: